 Day 5: Enjoy one last hike before arriving in Seattle via ferry.

 Pack up and take one last morning hike near the lodge or at Dungeness Spit National Wildlife Refuge on the drive back to Seattle via the Bainbridge Island Ferry.
-The trip officially ends at 11 am so please plan flights no earlier than 5 pm in order to have time to get to the airport.
+The trip officially ends at 11 am.

 Dates & Fees